 60% of your customers engage first with your content before anyone

-.
+in your team.
 Content marketing is the foundation upon which

 your business operates.
 From the story told on your website,